daruma gif

 Upaya Institute and Zen Center: a very active center led by Joan Halifax Roshi who studied with Seung Sahn, received the Lamp Transmission from Thich Nhat Hanh, and was given Inka by Roshi Bernie Glassman.
 Includes writings by Roshi, podcasts, and newsletters.
 Site map here.

 White Wind Zen Community: taught by Anzan Hoshin Roshi, based in Ottowa, in the Dogen tradition.
-Has good collection of teachings and translations (primarily but not exclusively, Dogen's writings).
+Has good collection of teachings (primarily but not exclusively, Dogen's writings).